s44s/wafs/README.md

 ##

 ## How does it work?
 The app is build with the api of Last.fm.
 If you want to contribute on this project, please change the properties below.
 The username and api_key needs to change.
 You also have the option to change the method, the format and the limit.
-The period change is build in the Front-end of the application already.
+The period and username are build in the Front-end of the application already.

 ````
 var search =  {